1 Principles/Introduction topenlarge

 In addition, they are the smallest cannulated screw system.

-In fractures of the glenoid rim where the glenoid fragments are too small to fix with screws, the glenoid labrum still needs to be reduced and fixed in order to obtain a stable shoulder.
-This can be performed by the use of suture anchors.
+In fractures of the glenoid rim where the glenoid fragments are too small to fix with screws, the glenoid labrum still needs to be reduced and fixed to obtain a stable shoulder.
+This can be performed using suture anchors.

 2 Approach topenlarge